odavid/my-bloody-jenkins/demo/README.md

 * ldap - a simple openldap server that is prepopluated on startup using [bootstrap.ldif](ldap/bootstrap/custom.ldif)
 * ldap-admin - a simple ldap php admin for managing ldap [using ui](https://localhost:6443)
 * jenkins - My Bloody jenkins that watches changes from config.yml
-* jenkins-swarm - A [jenkins-swarm](https://plugins.jenkins.io/swarm) slave that emulates a static slave

 ## Prerequisites